pola-rs/polars-book/README.md

 ## Deployment

 Deployment of the book is done using Github Pages and Github Workflows.
-The book is automatically deployed on each push to master / main branch.
+The book is automatically deployed on each push to the main branch.
 There are a number of checks in the CI pipeline to avoid non-working examples:

 - Run all python examples, fail on any errors
 - Check all links in markdown